clebert/cybernaut/docs/usage/configuring-cybernaut.md

 * `include`: Specifies the [glob pattern][node-glob], for which matching files will be added to the set of test files.
 * `retries`: Specifies the maximum number of retries of failed test steps.
 * `retryDelay`: Specifies the time, in milliseconds, to wait between retries of failed test steps.
-* `screenshotDirectory`: Specifies the relative or absolute path to the screenshot directory.
 * `timeouts.element`: Specifies the maximum time, in milliseconds, to wait when searching for an element, that is not immediately present, before returning an error.
 * `timeouts.page`: Specifies the maximum time, in milliseconds, to wait for a page load to complete before returning an error.
 * `timeouts.script`: Specifies the maximum time, in milliseconds, for an asynchronous script to finish execution before returning an error.